 How is Pain and Suffering Calculated

-How is pain and suffering calculated?
+How to calculate pain and suffering in California?
 Courts consider pain and suffering “non-economic damages” because they’re more subjective than damages like medical bills and lost wages.

 Pain and suffering can include physical pain, the emotional trauma your injury causes, anxiety, mental anguish, and loss of enjoyment of life.